 1 to 4 hours--Prereq.: Bachelor's degree and six semester hours of directed observation and student teaching.
 This work is offered in the fall and spring semesters--not in the summer session.

-EDUC 5643 Methods of Teaching Students with Severe Disabilities
+EDUC 5643 Methods of Teaching Students with Severe Disabilities disabilities birth through 21 across educational environments.

-3 hours--Prereq.: 2402, 3463 or 3483, 3493, 3503 or 3513.
-This course will explore methods and strategies used to educate students with severe disabilities birth through 21 across educational environments.
 Emphasis will be given to research-based evaluation techniques, IEP development, instructional methods, techniques and curriculum materials, and classroom management theory.